2magpies/relearning/README.md

 ## Notifications

-Participants will receive notifications when someone has decorated their sky
+Participants will receive notifications when someone has decorated their sky.